 Mesenteric ischemia care at Mayo Clinic

-- Multidisciplinary approach.
-Mayo Clinic brings together the expertise of doctors who treat blood and lymph vessel disorders (vascular surgeons and vascular medicine specialists), radiologists who perform medical procedures (interventional radiologists) and doctors who treat heart disease (cardiologists) to diagnose and treat mesenteric ischemia.
+Mayo Clinic brings together the expertise of doctors who treat blood and lymph vessel disorders (vascular surgeons and vascular medicine specialists), radiologists who perform medical procedures (interventional radiologists), and doctors who treat heart disease (cardiologists) to diagnose and treat mesenteric ischemia.
 This collaborative approach ensures that you receive a thorough evaluation and treatment tailored to your unique needs.

-- Comprehensive diagnosis.
-Mesenteric ischemia is uncommon and can be mistaken for other disorders.
+Mesenteric ischemia is uncommon and can be hard to diagnose.
 Mayo Clinic has doctors who specialize in imaging the blood vessel (vascular) system.
-Detailed imaging is key to making an accurate diagnosis and to planning treatment, and may include Doppler ultrasound, CT angiography, MR angiography and mesenteric angiogram.
+Detailed imaging is key to making an accurate diagnosis and planning treatment.

-- Advanced treatment.
-Mayo Clinic specialists recommend treatment for all people with chronic mesenteric ischemia because of the significant risk of developing a blood clot in the small intestine.
-Specific treatment depends on the extent of the blood vessel blockage and your overall health, and may include angioplasty, mesenteric artery bypass or mesenteric endarterectomy.
-Mayo Clinic doctors' experience with mesenteric ischemia helps them tailor treatment to your condition.
+Mayo Clinic specialists recommend treatment of chronic mesenteric ischemia because of the significant risk of developing a blood clot in the small intestine.
+Specific treatment depends on the extent of the blood vessel blockage and your overall health.
+Treatment might include angioplasty, mesenteric artery bypass or mesenteric endarterectomy.
+The experience that Mayo Clinic doctors have with mesenteric ischemia helps them tailor treatment to your condition.

 Expertise and rankings